matheusd/dcrlnd/README.md

 - Transaction witness format and signature process
 - Wallet integration API

-The current status of the port can be found on [this issue](https://github.com/davecgh/dcrlnd/issues/1).

 ## Lightning Network Specification Compliance

 `dcrlnd` aims to conform to the [Lightning Network specification